 4. Reading one or more foreign languages decreases dementia

-Learning multi-language reduces dementia or Alzheimer’s on a large scale.
+Learning multiple languages reduces dementia or Alzheimer’s on a large scale.
 Don’t believe it?
-According to the research published in “Neurology,” bilingualism decays age at the onset of dementia.
-Reading multi-language books increases brain networks even more than before!
+According to the research published in “Neurology,” bilingualism delays the age at the onset of dementia.
+Reading multilingual books increases brain networks even more than before!
 The findings are that people who speak more than one language tend to be more assertive at multitasking, memorize better, and focus on important information more than monolingual speakers.

 The prior study published in Neurology in 2013 found that patients who spoke two or more languages developed dementia an average of 4.5 years later than monolingual patients.
 The study’s authors believe that this delayed onset of dementia may be attributable to the increased cognitive flexibility that comes from learning multiple languages.